 - 2 teaspoons cornstarch

-Toss the cubed apples with cinnamon and sugar in a small bowl.
+- Toss the cubed apples with lemon juice in a medium bowl.
 Set aside the bowl.

-Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
+- Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
 Add in the brown and white sugar and cream on medium speed until light and fluffy.
 Add the egg, mix well.
-Finally, add flour mixture in 2-3 batches until it is totally incorporated.
+Then, add flour mixture and mix until it is totally incorporated.
+Finally, add in the rolled oats and mix well.
 During these steps, stop the machine and scrape down the sides and bottom of the bowl with rubber spatula as needed to be sure they are all mixed.